High-Frequency Trading: Pros & Cons

 In addition to trading a lot of securities, high-frequency trading enables dealers to profit from even the smallest price changes.
 It enables organizations to profit greatly from bid-ask spreads.

-Multiple markets and exchanges can be scanned by trading algorithms.
-It makes it possible for traders to discover additional trading opportunities, such as taking advantage of small price variations for the same asset that are traded on many exchanges.
+Trading algorithms can scan multiple markets and exchanges.
+This enables traders to discover additional trading opportunities, such as taking advantage of small price variations for the same asset traded on many exchanges.

 Because there is always someone on the opposing side of a trade, a liquid market is seen as having less risk.
 Additionally, the price a buyer is willing to pay and the price a seller is willing to sell for will get closer together as liquidity rises.